DougBurke/chandraobs/notes/display.md

  - a simple search box - name, prob not a cone search?
    also: view all HRC-I obs/... page?

+ - in the schedule view, show the region of the sky that is inaccessible (roll angle + .. constraints)

+Doing

  - a condensed version of the observation schedule, with some form of pagination

 Done

  - a 'tour this page' option a la the ADS